Best No-Fee Credit Cards (2026 Family Guide)

 Cash Back TimingMonthlyAnnuallyMonthlyMonthly

 These cards combine no annual fee with tangible rewards, making them ideal for families who want to save money every month while still enjoying perks.
+Other banks, such as RBC and Scotiabank, also offer no-fee credit cards, but the options above tend to provide stronger cash back or category rewards for most Canadians.

 Data and rates verified via Ratehub.ca’s Credit Card Comparison Tool and MoneySense’s rankings.

-No-Fee vs. Annual-Fee Cards: Which Is Better?
+No-Fee vs. Annual-Fee Cards: How to Decide

 The most honest answer: run the math for your specific spending.